Prices of production: Kliman

 That aside, in practice it is not really true that every commodity has a uniquely formed production price, as Machover suggests.
-At best one could say that a particular type of commodity (for example, a good quality vacuum cleaner) exhibits a normal, average production price.
+At best one could say that a particular type of commodity (for example, a good quality vacuum cleaner) exhibits a normal, average production price (or a normal price range).
 The production price usually applies to the capital value of the whole new output being sold, on which a profit rate is calculated.
+The producer of a good or service obtains a quarterly or annual gross revenue, from which he deducts his costs to obtain the profit volume, and relates this profit to the capital invested to obtain a rate of return (the yield of the investment).

 The profit or surplus value component of an individual commodity is rarely in equal proportion to the total profit on the total turnover of that type of commodity.
 If, for example, the total gross profit mark-up in the unit-cost structure of a packet of butter at the point of sale to the consumer is (say) 45%, that does not mean that the profit rate on the total production capital of the butter producer equals 45%.
 The butter producer would need to produce and sell a gigantic amount of butter in a very short time, to obtain such a high profit rate on his output.

 McKinsey analysts found that for every $1.00 of operating profit on consumer goods sold in the US in 2008, retailers collected a profit of about $0.31 (down from $0.60 in 1999) while the suppliers, packagers, and others along the value chain behind retail received $0.69.
 To obtain the same profit as before, fewer retail outlets have to sell many more products, in a shorter time-span.
 This can lead among other things to the phenomenon of food deserts.
+The long-term effect is a gigantic process of economic concentration, in which the largest retail corporations such as Amazon and Walmart have workforces of circa 1.5 million and 2 million employees respectively (which will likely be reduced under the impact of automation using artificial intelligence).